-Over time many work colleagues, friends and family members have asked me about various topics regarding their personal finances, and I have heard a lot of different questions from:
+Over time many work colleagues, friends and family members have asked me about various topics regarding their personal finances, and I have heard a lot of different questions.
+While we have stuck to our roots in personal finance we have also added other sections mostly related to Python programming as well as general articles regarding Finance and Economics.

 What I notice the most about the questions I am asked is that most of them stick out as a pointed question that cannot be answered without addressing a few simple things.
 For instance, here are someone common questions and my initial responses: